Lead in Drinking Water: Understanding the Risks and Removal Methods

 How to Remove Lead from Water

-The Center for Disease Control (CDC) suggests two ways to remove lead in water:
+The EPA suggests ways to remove lead in water:

 Reverse Osmosis or Distillation.